 Often, self-improvement plans spring from an idea of what the "normal ideal" is, and how we need to shape up so we can be perceived as more worthy of others' respect, admiration, love and maybe even envy.
 In other words, an idea that is not so self-compassionate.

-When I learned that David Bowie had died, just over a week into 2016, I was in New Orleans.
+When I learned that David Bowie had died, just over a week into the new year, I was in New Orleans.
 This seemed somehow fitting.
 Bowie was an artist who was thoroughly unique, a being who did not try to fit in, but who consistently expressed his particular vision.
 During my visit to New Orleans, I saw that spirit, too.
-In everyday ways, and as people across the city got closer to being ready for the Mardi Gras parades, I saw a tolerance and friendliness that encouraged what might be labeled and scorned as “weird” in other places.
+In everyday ways, and as people across the city got closer to being ready for the Mardi Gras parades, I saw a tolerance and friendliness that encouraged what might be labeled and scorned as "weird" in other places.

-I felt very sad and moved to know that Bowie had died, and his passing also felt like an important reminder at that time of year.
-It can be tempting to get pulled into the idea of a resolution; the promise of a “new and improved” you.
-Perhaps there’s something uniquely American about this, too.
-Victor Frankl said, “It is a characteristic of the American culture that, again and again, one is commanded and ordered to ‘be happy.’
-But happiness cannot be pursued; it must ensue.”
+I felt very sad and moved to know that Bowie had died, and his passing also felt like an important reminder at this time of year.
+It can be tempting to get pulled into the idea of a resolution; the promise of a "new and improved" you.
+Perhaps there's something uniquely American about this, too.
+Victor Frankl said, "It is a characteristic of the American culture that, again and again, one is commanded and ordered to 'be happy.'
+But happiness cannot be pursued; it must ensue."

 Most advertising preys on our desire to comply with the command to be happy.
 The messaging typically goes something like "if only you have this new item, you will be a different person, and if you become a different person, then, finally, you will be happy."